 By mentally preparing yourself to be cold and uncomfortable you’ll trick yourself into thinking, “Oh, this isn’t so bad!” and you’ll be able to enjoy the beauty of cold winter camping instead of resenting it.

 Instead of being tense and thinking you’ll never warm up, relax.
 When we’re cold we tense up our muscles and our mind is aware we are cold.
 By learning to relaxing our muscles our brains are “tricked” into thinking we’re comfortable.

 Think warm thoughts…picture yourself basking on the hot sand at a beach.
 Like meditation, through practice, you have the ability to persuade your mind into a warm state.

-It is obvious that when we’re comfortable, we are much keener in recognizing and appreciating beauty.
 The winter is a stunning time to camp and explore.
-With fewer campers willing to tolerate the lower temperatures, winter camping can be a magical experience.
-By following these tips, you’ll be able to witness the true exquisiteness that winter reveals that others will never encounter.
+With fewer campers willing to tolerate lower temperatures, RVing in the coldest time of year can be a magical experience.
+By following these winter camping tips, you’ll be able to witness the true exquisiteness of winter that others will never encounter.
 Stay warm my friends.